 Notes on the Text

 A Fabulist is someone who creates fables – stories, particularly those intended for instruction.
 Bonamy Dobrée actually used the term for Kipling in the title of one of his studies: Rudyard Kipling: Realist and Fabulist (1967).

 old Aesop The world’s most famous Fabulist.
-A Greek writer, who lived about 620-550 BCE known for his fables – stories, often about animals, with a hidden meaning or moral.
-Among his best known are “The Hare and the Tortoise” and “The Fox and the Grapes”.
+A Greek writer, who may have lived about 620-550 BCE, known for his fables – stories, often about animals, with a hidden meaning or moral.
+Among the best known are “The Hare and the Tortoise” and “The Fox and the Grapes”.
 Daniel Hadas notes that the fables we know are much later then the seventh century BC, and that it is not certain whether he actually existed..

 jesting: using a joke to disguise a serious meaning.